tcsc/jagger/README.md

 ======

 This will probably never be finished.
-If you're after something actually functional, you're much better off looking at openSUSE/libsolv.
+If you're after something actually functional, you're much better off looking at [SUSE's libsolv project](https://github.com/openSUSE/libsolv).
 People that actually know what they're doing are working on that, as opposed to the half-arsed amatuer hour over here.